datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 <hr>

 Looking at the diagram,
-which files changed in the most recent (top-most) commit to this repository?
+which files changed in the most recent (bottom-most) commit to this repository?

 *** =possible_answers
 - `data/northern.csv`